-The following topics provide answers to frequently asked questions about BMC Helix Discovery:
+This section provide answers to frequently asked questions about BMC Helix Discovery.

-Running BMC Helix Discovery should have a minimal impact on your environment.
+Running BMC Helix Discovery has a minimal impact on your environment.
 The discovery techniques used are non-intrusive, lightweight, and agent-free.

 BMC Helix Discovery uses a range of discovery techniques where appropriate.
 These include: